Grislow/KnowledgeBase/resources/glossary.md

 Request for Comments is a publication from the technology community regarding how the internet works or could work.

 ## Routing
-Mapping a specific http request to a specific response.
+In the context of Server Side Scripting it is mapping a specific http request to a specific response.

+It the context of networking it is selecting a path for traffic within a network or across several networks.

 ## Runtime
 See [Execution Phase](#execution-phase).